doc-detective/doc-detective/README.md

-# doc-unit-test
+# Doc Detective: A Documentation Unit Testing Framework

 Unit test documentation to validate UX flows, in-GUI text, and images.
-Primarily useful for process docs, `doc-unit-test` supports test definitions single-sourced in documentation or defined in separate test files to suit your infrastructure needs.
+Primarily useful for process docs, Doc Detective supports test definitions single-sourced in documentation or defined in separate test files to suit your infrastructure needs.

-`doc-unit-test` ingests text files, parses them for test actions, then executes those actions in a headless Chromium browser.
+Doc Detective ingests text files, parses them for test actions, then executes those actions in a headless Chromium browser.
 The results (PASS/FAIL and context) are output as a JSON object so that other pieces of infrastructure can parse and manipulate them as needed.

 This project handles test parsing and web-based UI testing--it doesn't support results reporting or notifications.
 This framework is a part of testing infrastructures and needs to be complimented by other components.

-`doc-unit-test` uses `puppeteer` to install, launch, and drive Chromium to perform tests. `puppeteer` removes the requirement to manually configure a local web browser and enables easy screenshotting and video recording.
+Doc Detective uses `puppeteer` to install, launch, and drive Chromium to perform tests. `puppeteer` removes the requirement to manually configure a local web browser and enables easy screenshotting and video recording.

 **Note:** By default, `puppeteer`'s Chromium doesn't run in Docker containers, which means that `puppeteer` doesn't work either.
-Don't run `doc-unit-test` in a Docker container unless you first confirm that you have a custom implementation of headless Chrome/Chromium functional in the container.
+Don't run Doc Detective in a Docker container unless you first confirm that you have a custom implementation of headless Chrome/Chromium functional in the container.
 The approved answer to [this question](https://askubuntu.com/questions/79280/how-to-install-chrome-browser-properly-via-command-line) works for me, but it may not work in all environments.

 ## Get started

-You can use `doc-unit-test` as an [NPM package](#npm-package) or a standalone [CLI tool](#cli-tool).
+You can use Doc Detective as an [NPM package](#npm-package) or a standalone [CLI tool](#cli-tool).

 ### NPM package

-`doc-unit-test` integrates with Node projects as an NPM package.
-When using the NPM package, you must specify all options in the `run()` method's `config` argument, which is a JSON object with the same structure as [config.json](https://github.com/hawkeyexl/doc-unit-test/blob/master/sample/config.json).
+Doc Detective integrates with Node projects as an NPM package.
+When using the NPM package, you must specify all options in the `run()` method's `config` argument, which is a JSON object with the same structure as [config.json](https://github.com/hawkeyexl/doc-detective/blob/master/sample/config.json).

 0. Install prerequisites:
     - [FFmpeg](https://ffmpeg.org/) (Only required if you want the [Start recording](#start-recording) action to output GIFs.
 Not required for MP4 output.)
-1. In a terminal, navigate to your Node project, then install `doc-unit-test`:
+1. In a terminal, navigate to your Node project, then install Doc Detective:

     ```bash
-    npm i doc-unit-test
+    npm i doc-detective
     ```

 1. Add a reference to the package in your project:

     ```node
-    const { run } = require("doc-unit-test");
+    const { run } = require("doc-detective");
     ```

 1. Run tests with the `run()` method: